Find Affordable College Courses

 $43,910 Average Tuition & Fees

-Saint Anselm College ranked #8 on this year’s Best Value Biochemistry & Biophysics Schools in the New England Region list.
-Located in the suburb of Manchester, St. Anselm College is a private not-for-profit school with a small student population.
+Saint Anselm College landed the #8 spot in the 2023 rankings for the best value biochemistry, biophysics and molecular biology programs.
+Located in the midsize suburb of Manchester, St. Anselm College is a private not-for-profit college with a small student population.

 $24,946 Average Tuition & Fees

-With a ranking of #9, Central Connecticut State University did quite well on this year’s best value schools for biochemistry, biophysics and molecular biology students.
-CCSU is a moderately-sized public school located in the large suburb of New Britain.
+Central Connecticut State University did quite well in this year’s ranking of the best value schools for biochemistry, biophysics and molecular biology students.
+It came in at #9 on the list.
+CCSU is a moderately-sized public school located in the suburb of New Britain.

-The average tuition and fees for an out-of-state undergraduate student at CCSU are $24,946 a year.
+Out-of-state tuition fees for undergraduate students at CCSU are $24,946 per year.
 On average, biochemistry graduates from CCSU take out $26,263 in student loans while working on their degree.

 #9